 A discone antenna is used due to the large wavelength difference between VHF and UHF.

-television is AM modulated any reflections would be in the video as ghosts.
+is AM modulated any reflections would be in the video as ghosts.
+These ghosts

-These ghosts represent the distance between the signal path and the distance
+represent the distance between the signal path and the distance that the